advertisement

 The House passed that bill by a 78-32 tally on April 22.
 It contained the structure for a 40-year-long property tax break the Bears long sought at the Arlington Park site.
 But the 376-page version of the legislation also contained a property tax sweetener and other economic development incentives for big ticket projects across the state — provisions seen as unwieldy and unworkable for many skeptical senators.

-It’s even unclear if the stadium authority bill that cleared the Senate is backed by the stakeholders it’s intended to benefit: the Bears, Arlington Heights and Chicago.
+During lawmakers’ hurry-up offense to pass some type of Bears legislation in the wee hours of the morning, it was immediately unknown whether the public stadium authority measure that cleared the Senate was backed by the stakeholders it was intended to benefit: the Bears, Arlington Heights and Chicago.

-“I have talked to all of them,” said state Sen. Bill Cunningham, the bill sponsor and lead Senate negotiator on stadium talks.
+“I have talked to all of them,” state Sen. Bill Cunningham, the bill sponsor and lead Senate negotiator on stadium talks, told reporters late Sunday.
 “I can’t tell you that they said they were supportive of it.
 They said they were interested to see the language (of the bill).”